adm-2k/GitHub-2.0-Workshop/Personal_Page_Prompt_FillInTheBlanks.md

 About me (2-3 sentences, write naturally):
 [WRITE A SHORT BIO ABOUT YOURSELF.
 Keep it conversational.
 Example: "I'm a project manager based in DC who got into tech through community organizing.
 I'm learning to build tools that make local government more accessible.
 When I'm not at my laptop, I'm probably at a farmer's market."]

-Three things I'm excited about right now:
+Three things I'm excited about with the Upskilling Labs and/or my project:
 1. [FIRST THING — e.g., "Learning to ship real projects with a team"]
 2. [SECOND THING — e.g., "Figuring out how AI fits into my workflow"]
 3. [THIRD THING — e.g., "My neighborhood's community garden"]

-A quote or motto that resonates with me:
-"[YOUR QUOTE — e.g., "We don't have to engage in grand, heroic actions to participate in change." or "Ship it and iterate." or just something you like]"
-— [WHO SAID IT, or "me" if it's yours]

-One link (optional — a LinkedIn, a portfolio, a project, or leave blank):
-[YOUR URL or "none"]

 ─────────────────────────────────────────────
 COLOR PALETTE